Table of Contents

 Image courtesy of https://in-the-sky.org and © Dominic Ford

-This image is updated once per week.
+This image is updated on the 1st and 7th of every month, and every Saturday.
 A daily update is available on the Mars Solar Conjunctions page when such events are active.

 You can check the position of Mars vs the Sun and Earth for any date here: